Achievers/a11y-css-scrubber/README.md

 ## Why a11y-css-scrubber?

-This module improves site accessibility by allowing you to changing the following:
+This module improves site accessibility by allowing you to change the following:

  * all background color changes to white (redefinable)
  * all text & border colors changes to black (redefinable)